 Service Excellence is an initiative of experts for service in mechanical engineering and, as a network of independent market leaders with a customer base of 500 machine manufacturers, offers unique expertise in the areas of consulting, Remote Services, information systems and resource planning.

-Service Excellence Partners (Innosoft, symmedia, TID) work together with the goal of achieving the best possible service solutions through the close integration of outstanding technologies and consulting processes.
+Service Excellence Partners (Innosoft, symmedia, Quanos) work together with the goal of achieving the best possible service solutions through the close integration of outstanding technologies and consulting processes.

 OWL is a strong business location in Germany, which is becoming increasingly well-known.
 Some of the mechanical engineering sector is also represented here by world market leaders.
 These machine builders unite in the OWL Maschinenbau industry network to exchange ideas in working groups and at events and to work on new developments.